 - Successfully complete one Honors Signature course during their first or second year in the University Honors program.

 Successful completion of the Honors Colloquium means earning a grade of S. For more information about the Colloquium experience, see: Honors Colloquium.
 Successful completion of a Signature Course requires earning a C– or better.
 For more information about our courses, please visit: Honors Courses.

-To be recognized as a graduate of the University Honors Program (UHP), students must complete the graduation requirements for their program and submit the online University Honors Program Graduation Application by the designated date during their graduation semester.
+To be recognized as a graduate of the University Honors Program, students must complete the graduation requirements for their program and submit the online University Honors Program Graduation Application by the designated date during their graduation semester.

-Students must earn a total of 18 Honors points to graduate with University Honors as a UHP student.
-These 18 Honors points may be earned through:
+Students must earn a total of 18 honors points to graduate with University Honors as an honors student.
+These 18 honors points may be earned through:

 - Honors Coursework (Minimum of 13 Honors credit hours)

 - Honors Achievements (Maximum of 5 Honors Points)

 Coursework consists of the Honors Colloquium, Honors Signature Courses, Honors-Augmented or Individual Honors-Augmented Courses, Honors Directed Individual Study (DIS) Courses, graduate classes, or Honors in the Major thesis work.
 More information regarding eligible honors coursework can be found at Courses.